 Increasing numbers of arthritis patients are seeking alternative natural products that provide pain relief, help rebuild cartilage, and promotes restored flexibility in the hand joints.

-My husband and I both use Shaklee's natural topical rub, Joint & Muscle Pain Cream that successfully provides pain relief within a few minutes for my neck arthritis and his thumb and knee osteoarthritis.
+We use Shaklee's natural topical rub, Joint & Muscle Pain Cream that successfully provides pain relief within a few minutes for my neck arthritis and his thumb and shoulder arthritis.

 In tablet form, as a replacement for pharmaceutical painkillers, we also take Shaklee's excellent herbal product, Pain Relief Complex that has great effectiveness with no gastrointestinal side effects whatsoever.

-Another Shaklee tablet we take is New Advanced Joint Health Complex for joint symptoms like inflammation, swelling, stiffness and restricted motion.
+Another Shaklee tablet we take is Advanced Joint Health Complex (scroll linked page for a short video and clinical study results) for joint symptoms like inflammation, swelling, stiffness and restricted motion.
 This product helps the body build cartilage for joints and promotes comfortable movement, proven in a clinical study in as little as five days.
 It outperformed the leading market brand, Osteo-Bi-Flex

 These two tablet supplements from Shaklee continue to give us progressive results the longer they're used.
 There is no cure for arthritis.
 At first, we took more than the daily recommended dosages to safely bring our symptoms under control, with excellent results.
 After that, we've maintained symptom control of reduced inflammation, swelling and stiffness at consistent levels to help us lead a more comfortable life.